Colorado Criminal Defense and Personal Injury Attorneys

 GET HELP NOW FROM A BOULDER DOMESTIC VIOLENCE ATTORNEY

 If you’ve been arrested and charged with domestic violence, it is important to understand all of the consequences associated with a domestic violence arrest and any domestic violence conviction.
 Good people can make mistakes, and anyone can be falsely accused.
-Your right to bear arm is impacted immediately with a domestic violence arrest.
+Your right to bear arms is impacted immediately with a domestic violence arrest.
 The wrong plea agreement, or failed defense, could result in a lifetime loss of your Second Amendment Right.
 Call the experienced former prosecutors at Mertes Law for guidance and winning advice.
 Call 303-440-0123 for a free consultation and representation that will make a difference.

 For a free confidential consultation